HoangEevee/ani_file/README.md

 Was trying to batch extract the frames of some .ani file I got but noticed that there were no library to do so in python so I created one.

+Reader can read metadata and extract frames (into either .cur or .ico as encoded in the .ani).

+Writer can create .ani from .cur, .ico, or other file types like .png as supported by Iconolatry. .cur files may be created as needed and will be stored in the same folder as the .ani file.

 ## Starting point
 Clone this repo or download package from Pypi with `pip install ani_file`: